 Although it may be treated as two independent signals, in the context of planning for Band II in Europe, the system also supports joint configurations of two digital bands.
 Such joint configurations provide higher protection and support higher bit rate.
 When configured to use 2 x 70 kHz bandwidth, the system may be configured by mode MP1.
 It then employs logical channel P1 and provides a throughput (net bit rate) of 98.3kbit/s.
 When configured to use 2 x 100 kHz bandwidth, the system may be configured by mode MP11.
 It then employs logical channels P1, P3 and P4, and provides a throughput (net bit rate) of 147.5kbit/s.

 The general characteristics of HD Radio system configurations (operating modes) are summarized in table 20.

+[NOTE: does this table contain information on the digital only waveforms of HD Radio?]

 Table 20 General Characteristics of HD Radio System Operating Modes